Decathlon/sports-docs/01_api_reference.md

 ```

 This endpoint retrieves all sport groups and allows users to have a bird's eye
-view on how our sports are organized an related to one another.
+view on how our sports are organized and related to one another.

 ### HTTP Request